prebid/prebid.github.io/adops/setting-up-prebid-video-in-dfp.md

 {% endhighlight %}

    {: .alert.alert-warning :}
-   This Vast tag URL is **required** in order to show video ads.
+   This VAST tag URL is **required** in order to show video ads.
 It points to a server-side cache hosted by your Prebid Server provider.

    {: .alert.alert-info :}